 OPPOSING PARTIES: U.S. Environmental Protection Agency

-Red Water Pond Road Community is a Diné Settlement located between two abandoned Cold War-era uranium mines and a mill.
+Red Water Pond Road Community is a Diné Settlement located among three abandoned Cold War-era uranium mine and mill waste sites.
 6″ of radioactive dirt in residents’ yards were scraped up and hauled away in 2007, but residents still deal with radioactive air emissions and water pollution.
-The U.S. Environmental Protection Agency (EPA) refuses to relocate families to a safe location until their homes are made livable.
+The U.S. Environmental Protection Agency (EPA) refuses to relocate families to a safe culturally-appropriate location until their homes are made livable.
 NMELC represents members of the community in negotiations with the EPA, and in developing strategies to protect health and resources.

 07/14/2018 – Annual Church Rock Tailings Spill Memorial Walk and Community Meeting.
 Read the story by Leah Cantor, a volunteer at the Law Center, who attended the event.